oyron/metrics-docs/4-enable-monitoring.md

 ### 5: Commit and push to branch `radix` to trigger build & deploy

-### 6: Verify that the Radix Pipeline job completes successfully
+* Verify that the Radix Pipeline job completes successfully
+* Check the application log in Radix to verify that the `/metrics` endpoint is called by Prometheus

 Back to slides: https://oyron.github.io/monitoring-docs/#/6/2